 You can apply to vote by proxy for a particular election only, or on a permanent basis.
 Permanent proxy applications may require a signature in support, such as your doctor or employer.

-Please note, you need to be registered under the new system of IER to be able to vote by post or proxy.
+Please note, both you and your proxy need to be registered to be able to vote by proxy.

 Contact the Elections Team on 0151 443 2222 for a postal or proxy voting application form.

 Knowsley has five town and parish councils.
-Elections are held every four years with the next scheduled elections taking place in May 2019.
+Elections are held every four years with the next scheduled elections taking place on Thursday 4 May 2023.